Dentistry | Oral Health

 - develop precise clinical skills in our state-of-the-art Dental Simulation Clinic

-- hone your skills in later years with real patients, in the world-class new Adelaide Dental Hospital, and through our Community Outreach Dental Program.
+- hone your skills in later years providing dental treatment to patients in the world-class new Adelaide Dental Hospital, and through our Community Outreach Dental Program.

-Your education will be innovative and you will graduate ready to excel, with superior professional capability and confidence.
+You will graduate ready to excel in the profession, with superior professional capability and confidence.

 If you’d like to become a dentist, take your first step by completing a Bachelor of Dental Surgery.
-Alternatively, if you’re seeking a career as an oral health therapist, such as a dental therapist or hygienist, the Bachelor of Oral Health will get you on your way.
+Alternatively, if you’re seeking a career as an oral health therapist, the Bachelor of Oral Health will get you on your way.
 In either case, you’ll need to apply for professional registration with the Dental Board of Australia after graduating.

 Postgraduate dental and oral health degrees

-If you’re a dentist looking to specialise, the Doctor of Clinical Dentistry can provide you with advanced training and qualifications in: endodontics; oral pathology; orthodontics; paediatric dentistry; periodontics; prosthodontics; or special needs dentistry.
+If you’re a dentist looking to specialise, the Doctor of Clinical Dentistry can provide you with advanced training and qualifications in: endodontics; oral and maxillofacial pathology; orthodontics; periodontics; prosthodontics; or special needs dentistry.

 If, on the other hand, you’re interested in exploring an area of interest through a postgraduate research degree, you can choose from the Doctor of Philosophy, Master of Philosophy and Master of Philosophy (Dentistry).